RahulJangir84/AI_code_reviewer/README.md

 **AI Code Reviewer**
 AI Code Reviewer is a smart tool designed to help developers write better code.
 Powered by AI, it reviews your code, spots potential issues, and offers helpful suggestions to improve quality, performance, and readability.
-The project is built with a Node.js/Express backend and a React frontend.
+The project is built with a Node.js/Express backend and a React frontend along with the PrismJs, CodeMirror and react Markdown for better syntax highlighting,autocompletion, linting, and more.

 **✨ Features**
 AI-Powered Code Analysis